+Expanded Endnotes A, E, F, M

+Endnote A: Alternate Frequency and Duration for Certain Pesticides

-This criterion is based on EPA recommendations issued in 1980 that were derived using guidelines that differed from EPA's 1985 Guidelines for minimum data requirements and derivation procedures.
-For example, a “CMC” derived using the 1980 Guidelines was derived to be used as an instantaneous maximumThe CMC not be exceeded at any time and the CCC not be exceeded based on a 24-hour average If assessment is to be done using an averaging period for a CMC (i.e., a one hour average not to be exceeded more than once every three years, the values given should be divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines.
+This criterion is based on EPA recommendations issued in 1980 that were derived using guidelines that differed from EPA's 1985 Guidelines which update minimum data requirements and derivation procedures. .
+The CMC may not be exceeded at any time and the CCC may not be exceeded based on a 24-hour average.
+The CMC may be applied using aone hour averaging period not to be exceeded more than once every three years, if the CMC values given in Table 30 are divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines.

-note E: Equations for Hardness-Dependent Freshwater Metals Criteria for Cadmiumand Copper Acute and Chronic Criteria
+Endnote E: Equations for Hardness-Dependent Freshwater Metals Criteria for Cadmium Acute and Copper Acute and Chronic Criteria

-+ = Hardness Dependent Criteria (100 mg/L used).
+The freshwater criterion for this metal is expressed as total recoverable with two significant figures, and is a function of hardness (mg/L) in the water column.
+Criteria values for hardness are calculated using the following formulas (CMC refers to the acute criterion; CCC refers to the chronic criterion):

 CMC = (exp(mA*[ln(hardness)] + bA))